 - 1. Non-graduating students.
 Any student who commits a disciplinary offense during the last ten (10) days of school, which results in suspension or expulsion, shall serve such discipline at the end of the current school year and continuing through the beginning of the next school year until completed. - 2.
 Graduating students.
-Any senior committing a serious offense warranting suspension may be prohibited from participation in graduation exercises on recommendation of the principal after a hearing by the Superintendent or his designee/hearing officer, upon which the senior shall receive his diploma by mail.
-A senior who commits an expellable offense shall be denied graduation and participation at graduation.
+Any graduating student committing a serious offense warranting suspension may be prohibited from participation in graduation exercises on recommendation of the principal after a hearing by the Superintendent or his designee/hearing officer, upon which the graduating student shall receive his diploma by mail.
+A graduating student who commits an expellable offense shall be denied participation in graduation.